pachopa/pachopa/README.md

 Skills:  REACT / JS / HTML / CSS

-- 🔭 I’m currently working on looking for a new project
+- 🔭 I’m currently looking for a new project
 - 🌱 I’m currently learning React, and Redux
 - 📫 How to reach me: chrislee910320@gmail.com